In the context of California workers compensation law, an injury is cumulative when it includes:

 It is important to see a doctor to find out if the medical cause is from work.

 Once a doctor has decided an injury is from work, an Injured worker needs to understand how to file a workers’ compensation claim.

 Call us for help…

-For help with filing a claim, completing workers comp forms or representation at a workers compensation trial, contact us at (855) LAW-FIRM.
+For help with filing a claim, completing workers comp forms or representation at a workers compensation trial, contact us.
 Our firm helps police officers, firefighters and other workers to get compensation for their job-related injuries.

 - Cal.
 Lab.
 Code § 3208.1(b)

 - Western Growers Ins.
 Co. v.
 Workers’ Comp.
 Appeals Bd.
 (1993) 16 Cal.
 App.
 4th 227, 234.

 - Chavez v.
 Workmen’s Comp.
 Appeals Bd.
 (1973) 31 Cal.
 App.
 3d 5, 11; California Senate Bill 542 (2019).

 - Cal.
 Lab.
 Code § 5405.